Dear Church Plant Leader,

 Some church planters don’t want to talk about budget projections or giving as it seems less spiritual than preaching and evangelism.
 Yet the budget is highly important for two reasons.

 The second reason dollars matter is that misuse of funds is second only to moral failings in taking down churches.
 The Devil loves sloppy financial processes, which are especially common in new churches.
 Don’t allow him that foothold!
-From the beginning of our church we were blessed with gifted financially savvy business people who implemented multiple levels of accountability.

 5) Depend on Others